ZenHubIO/API/README.md

 For example, the URL to fetch the [ZenHubIO/support](https://github.com/ZenHubIO/support#boards) board would be `https://api.zenhub.io/p1/repositories/13550592/board`.

 The endpoint returns the Board's pipelines, plus the issues contained within each pipeline.
-For each issue it returns the _issue number_, its _position_ in the board, if it is an _epic_, and its _Time Estimate_ (if one is assigned).
+For each issue it returns the _issue number_, its _position_ in the board, an _is epic_ flag(true/false), and its _Time Estimate_ (if one is assigned).

 Even if the issues are returned in the right order, the _position_ can't be guessed from its index.
 Notice some issues won't have _position_ – this is because they have not been prioritized in the Board.